isomerpages/moe-hci/_college/Academic Programmes/Subjects.md

 ---
 #### **Geography**
-&gt; Geography is the study of Earth’s landscapes, peoples, places and environments...
+<q>Geography is the study of Earth’s landscapes, peoples, places and environments... <b>
-&gt; bridging the social sciences with the natural sciences... and puts [the]  understanding of social and physical processes within the context of places and regions... <b>[Geography]</b> helps us all to be more socially and environmentally sensitive, informed and responsible citizens...  <br>
+bridging the social sciences with the natural sciences... and puts [the]  understanding of social and physical processes within the context of places and regions... <b>[Geography]</b> helps us all to be more socially and environmentally sensitive, informed and responsible citizens...  </b></q><b><br>

-&gt; <b>Royal Geographical Society (with the Institute of British Geographers)</b>
+<b>Royal Geographical Society (with the Institute of British Geographers)</b>

 The approach to Geography teaching and learning in Hwa Chong has evolved through the years due to the changing demands of the syllabus and the growing interest amongst the students in the subject.
 As Geography is an applied discipline, practicing geographers should be able to make direct contributions to society.
 Being highly dynamic, the subject constantly seeks to heighten our awareness of the world.
 It introduces the processes operative in physical and human geography and draws links to how these are relevant to the current social, economic, political and environmental situation.&nbsp; Hence, with these attributes in mind, the syllabus seeks to encourage students to: